-Sponge hashing is a widely used class of cryptographic hash algorithms which underlies the current international hash function standard SHA-3.
-In a nutshell, a sponge function takes as input a bit-stream of any length and processes it via a simple iterative procedure: it repeatedly feeds each block of the input into a so-called block function, and then produces a digest by once again iterating the block function on the final output bits.
-While much is known about the post-quantum security of the sponge construction when the block function is modeled as a random function or one-way permutation, the case of invertible permutations, which more accurately models the construction underlying SHA-3, has so far remained a fundamental open problem.
+Sponge hashing is a novel class of cryptographic hash algorithms which underlies the current international hash function standard SHA-3.
+In a nutshell, a sponge function takes as input a bit-stream of any length and processes it via a simple iterative procedure: it repeatedly feeds each block of the input into a so-called block function, and then produces a short digest which consists of a subset of the final output bits.
+While much is known about the post-quantum security of the sponge construction in the case when the block function is modeled as a random function or permutation, the case of invertible permutations, which more accurately models the construction underlying SHA-3, has so far remained a fundamental open problem.

 In this work, we make new progress towards overcoming this barrier and show several results.
 First, we prove the "double-sided zero-search" conjecture proposed by Unruh (eprint' 2021) and show that finding zero-pairs in a random 2n-bit permutation requires at least $\Omega(2^{n/2})$ many queries-and this is tight due to Grover's algorithm.
 At the core of our proof lies a novel "symmetrization argument" which uses insights from the theory of Young subgroups.
 Second, we consider more general variants of the double-sided search problem and show similar query lower bounds for them.
-As an application, we prove the quantum one-wayness of the single-round sponge with invertible permutations in the quantum random permutation model.
+As an application, we prove the quantum one-wayness of the single-round sponge with invertible permutations in the quantum random oracle model.